real-yfprojects/ectec/CONTRIBUTING.md

 ***
-*By contributing you aggree that your contribution will be licensed under the same license as this repository.*
+*By contributing you agree that your contribution will be licensed under the same license as this repository.*